coedotnet/Lab1-GraphQL/README.md

 ### Run the project
-Run the SuperHeroes Webapi project and Execute the following query in the Operations Tab on the Hot Chocolate Page: query{
+Run the SuperHeroes Webapi project and Execute the following query in the Operations Tab on the Hot Chocolate Page:

+query{
 `superheroes{`
  name
 `}`
 }

-If the following response is showed then the project setup had been successful:
+If the following response is shown then the project setup has been successful:
 {
 "data": {
 `"superheroes": [`